 What is lodder1[.]biz?

-Lodder1[.]biz is an address of a rogue website which, once visited, opens a couple of other untrustworthy web pages or loads some questionable content.
-There are many websites like lodder1[.]biz on the Internet, some examples are worldmylife[.]info, balanceformoon[.]com and mediazone[.]mobi.
-Quite often they get opened by some potentially unwanted application (PUA) that is installed on a browser.
-Apps of this type usually are designed to gather browsing data and/or display intrusive advertisements as well.
+lodder1[.]biz is the address of a rogue website that, once visited, opens a number of other untrustworthy web pages or loads dubious content.
+There are many websites such as lodder1[.]biz on the internet.
+Some examples are worldmylife[.]info, balanceformoon[.]com and mediazone[.]mobi.
+They are commonly opened by potentially unwanted applications (PUAs) installed on the browser or operating system.
+These apps usually gather browsing data and/or display intrusive advertisements.

-In most cases PUAs make browsers to open pages like lodder1[.]biz in a new browser window or tab.
-When visited, they either redirect people to two or three shady websites or load questionable content.
-The way they operate depends on visitor's geolocation.
-Typically, websites like lodder1[.]biz open pages that contain deceptive advertisements, advertise untrustworthy software, and so on.
-It is worth mentioning that lodder1[.]biz is designed to trick visitors into allowing it to show notifications by using a clickbait technique.
-It encourages visitors to prove that they are not robots by clicking the "Allow" button which, if clicked, allows for lodder1[.]biz to show notifications.
-Typically, pages like this one display notifications that contain links to untrustworthy pages, deceptive advertisements, and so forth.
-Furthermore, most PUAs not only force their users to visit rogue websites but also collect information related to their browsing activity and/or serve advertisements.
-Typically, apps of this type gather browsing data such as IP addresses, websites of visited pages, entered search queries, geolocations, and so on.
-There is always a possibility that installed PUA may be designed to collect sensitive information as well.
-Their developers often sell recorded information to third parties (potentially cyber criminals) who misuse it to generate revenue.
-Also, PUAs often are designed to feed users with coupons, banners, surveys, pop-ups and other forms of advertisements.
-When clicked, those ads usually lead to untrustworthy websites.
-In some cases they run scripts designed to download or even install some unwanted, potentially malicious applications.
-To sum up, PUAs can be the reason behind identity theft, problems related to browsing safety, privacy, and so on.
-Therefore, any installed PUA should be uninstalled immediately.
+In most cases, PUAs force browsers to open sites such as lodder1[.]biz in a new browser window or tab.
+When visited, they redirect people to two or three other dubious websites or load unwanted content.
+The way they operate depends on visitors' geolocations.
+Typically, websites such as lodder1[.]biz open sites that contain deceptive advertisements, promote untrustworthy software, and so on.
+Note that lodder1[.]biz attempts to trick visitors into allowing it to show notifications using a 'clickbait' technique.
+It encourages visitors to prove that they are not robots by clicking the "Allow" button.
+If clicked, this allows lodder1[.]biz to show notifications.
+Typically, these sites display notifications that contain links to other untrustworthy pages, deceptive advertisements, and so on.
+Most PUAs force users to visit rogue websites, collect information relating to their browsing activity and/or serve advertisements.
+Typically, PUAs record IP addresses, websites of visited pages, entered search queries, geolocations, etc. They might also collect private, sensitive information.
+Developers sell the information to third parties (potentially, cyber criminals) who misuse it to generate revenue.
+PUAs also feed users with coupons, banners, surveys, pop-ups and other forms of advertisement.
+When clicked, these ads usually lead to untrustworthy websites.
+In some cases, they run scripts designed to download or even install unwanted, potentially malicious applications.
+In summary, PUAs can be the reason behind identity theft, problems relating to browsing safety, privacy, and so on.
+Therefore, uninstall all PUAs immediately.

 |Name||Ads by lodder1.biz|